Gernon

 About

-I am a Professor of Earth & Climate Science at the University of Southampton and a Fellow of the Turing Institute, the United Kingdom’s national institute for data science and artifical intelligence.
-My research explores the major controls on Earth surface conditions over geologic time.
-This includes the effects of tectonic, volcanic, sedimentary, and metamorphic processes; their interactions, and how these shape Earth's climate state over different timescales.
+I am a Professor of Earth Science at the University of Southampton and formerly a Fellow of the Turing Institute, the United Kingdom’s national institute for data science and artifical intelligence.
+My research explores the controls on Earth surface evolution over geologic time.
+This includes the effects of tectonic, volcanic, sedimentary, and metamorphic processes; their interactions, and how these shape the climate state over different timescales.
 I established the Earth Intelligence Laboratory (EILAB) to exploit the untapped potential of novel, interdisciplinary, and data-driven approaches in the Earth and environmental sciences.
-EILAB tackles big, challenging questions about the evolution of the Earth surface, atmosphere, oceans, cryosphere, and biosphere over the history of our planet.
+EILAB tackles big, challenging questions about the evolution of the Earth's atmosphere, oceans, cryosphere, and biosphere.
 We also use data-driven approaches to find innovative solutions to the complex challenges facing society today.

 TEAM

-Over the past twelve years, I have supervised 16 PhD students (thirteen to completion and three in progress), six of these as lead supervisor, and 3 PDRAs.
-Over the same period, I have supervised over 20 MSci research projects, with approximately half of these leading to high-quality publications in leading international journals (for example, Nature, Nature Geoscience, Geology and Geophysical Research Letters).
+Over the past twelve years, I have supervised 17 PhD students (fourteen to completion and three in progress), six of these as lead supervisor, and 4 PDRAs.
+Over the same period, I have supervised over 20 MSci research projects, with approximately half of these leading to high-quality publications in leading international journals, for example, Nature (2), Nature Geoscience, Geology and Geophysical Research Letters.

 Current Ph.D. students: